 In addition, Sacramento State has received a combined 44 all-conference selections during his tenure, including 27 first team selections and six MVP awards.

 In 2019, Kurtz’s third year as head coach, he guided the program to a 7-3 conference record, tied for second in the final league standings.
 That marked the program’s highest finish in the conference standings since the 2013 team finished in a tie for first.
 In addition, the Hornets had four players named all-conference, the most for the team since the 2013 squad placed five members on the all-league team.

-Kurtz has his finger prints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.
-In addition, he serves as the liaison between the team and other athletics department staff.
+As an assistant coach (2004-16), Kurtz had his fingerprints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.

 Despite a myriad of injuries in both 2014 and 2015, Kurtz and the coaching staff helped guide the Hornets to a combined 13-8 Big Sky record during those two seasons.
 Sacramento State saw six of its nine eligible players suffer injuries during the 2014 season, and three more players got hurt in 2015.
 That included 2013 Big Sky MVP Marek Marksoo playing just 19 matches combined over the last two seasons.

 In 2017, Sacramento State finished with a 13-12 overall record and a third-place finishing 8-3 mark in the Big Sky despite zero seniors on the roster.